johnlindquist/kit/GUIDE.md

 <!-- value: https://github.com/johnlindquist/kit/blob/main/GUIDE.md -->

 The file name of the script is lowercased and dashed like `hello-world.js` by convention.
-You can add an addionational `//Name: Hello World` to the top of your script for a more friendly name to appear when searching in the prompt.
+You can add an additional `//Name: Hello World` to the top of your script for a more friendly name to appear when searching in the prompt.

 ```js
 //Name: Hello World